 In October, I took up a visiting scholarship at the Oxford Centre For Life Writing, based at Wolfson College, Oxford University.
-I’ve worked with them in the past and I know they are keen that as many people as possible access their research, so I will make sure anything I produce that’s related to this position is enjoyable and accessible as well as educational.
 It’s an unpaid, honorary position, but a huge privilege to be nominated to do this, plus I get access to all their amazing libraries and other resources.

 Life-writing can involve memoir, poetry, song, weather, memory, love, loss, comedy and joy.
 It can cover every possible form of telling a life-story, from diaries and letters to documentary film and music-performance, from biography and autobiography to anthropology and history.

 My research relates to a question I was asked recently: What do you see as the future of comics?
 Well, I think visual storytelling is an ancient form and my best hope is that it continues to tell human stories, so I’m going to research visual narratives in ancient forms, touching on the Chauver caves and Werner Herzog’s 2011 film Cave of Forgotten Dreams, Scott McCloud’s claim for pre-Columbian picture manuscripts as a type of comics, and compare with some contemporary visual narratives like the Quaker Tapestry, Miner’s flags etc.

 You can use the books below as a springboard for a range of storytelling ideas and structures.
 They are all a type of life-writing, but you can apply the questions I’ve asked to most types of pictorial writing.
 It goes without saying that my own work, Becoming Unbecoming, On Sanity and Cree are examples of life-writing graphic novels and I hope you’ve already read them all.
 If not, you can get On Sanity & Cree from my shop & Becoming Unbecoming direct from the publisher, Myriad.